 Biography: Irina Elena Cristea received the PhD in Mathematics, with specialization in Algebra, in 2007, from the University of Constantza, Romania.
 She started the research career in 2003 at the University of Iasi, Romania, where she worked as Teaching Assistant for 4 years.
-After a post doctoral position at Udine University, Italy, since January 2012 she is employed at the University of Nova Gorica, as Assistant Professor in Mathematics, conducting research in Algebraic Hyperstructure Theory.
-Since 2017, she is Associate Professor in Mathematics, being affiliated with the Centre for Systems and Information Technologies.
+After a postdoctoral position at Udine University, Italy, in January 2012, she was employed at the University of Nova Gorica, as Assistant Professor in Mathematics, conducting research in Algebraic Hyperstructure Theory.
+Since 2017, she is Associate Professor in Mathematics, being affiliated with the Centre for Information Technologies and Applied Mathematics.

 Role: She is currently teaching Mathematics at the School of Engineering and Management, School of Environmental Sciences, School of Applied Sciences.
 She is also the coordinator of several Erasmus agreements and member of the senate of the School of Engineering and Management.
 She is deputy head of the centre from February 2017.

 Research interests: algebraic hyperstructures and connections with fuzzy sets and their generalizations; mathematical models based on cluster analysis (hard and fuzzy version).